SPCA programme helps owners desex cats

-SPCA Taranaki has launched a snip-and-chip programme in the region, helping residents desex and microchip their cats and kittens.
+SPCA’s Whanganui centre has launched a snip-and-chip programme, helping residents in Whanganui and surrounding areas desex and microchip their cats and kittens.

 SPCA national desexing programme manager Rebecca Dobson said desexing was one of the most vital tools available to help prevent unwanted litters that inevitably fed into stray and feral populations.